5 Generalized Linear Models

 With binomial data the response can be either a vector or a matrix with two columns.

-factor with the first level representing "success" and all others
+success, or a factor with the first level representing "failure" and all others

-representing "failure".
-In this case R generates a vector of ones to
+representing "success".
+In these cases R generates a vector of ones to

 represent the binomial denominators.

-- Alternatively, the response can be a matrix where the first column shows the number of "successes" and the second column shows the number of "failures".
+- Alternatively, the response can be a matrix where the first column is the number of "successes" and the second column is the number of "failures".
 In this case R adds the two columns together to produce the correct binomial denominator.